The Leverton family h Read more [...]

 If it’s a traditional funeral you want, they’ll do it very well and very smartly in the classic Victorian style.
 Though prestigious, Leverton’s are not as showy and flamboyant as some London funeral directors.
 If you would like something less formal, they will willingly adjust to what you want.

 Leverton’s is keen to tread lightly on the earth, and as testament to this commitment it was the owner of the country’s very first electric hearse.
 Clive Leverton invested a huge amount of time and money to work with Brahms Electric Vehicles designing and developing the Eco-Hearse, and many of Leverton’s families choose to use it and it’s accompanying passenger eco-car rather than have a traditional gas guzzling cortege.
-A new, larger Nissan hearse is joining the fleet in late 2021.
+A new, larger Nissan hearse joined the fleet in 2022.